pragkhard/JavaScript-interview-preparation/Var-Let-Const.md

          O/P - Hi Hello

+Inner a is shadow the outer a.
+It will overlap the value but still it just going to be only accessible inside the block outside the block a sill be “hello”.
+Shadowing a variable, it should not cross the boundary of scope that is we can shadow var variable by using let but cannot do the opposite so if we shadow let variable by var variable is know as illegal shadowing and it give us the error that the variable is already defined.

 But in place of "let, const" if we will use "var" it will not overlap

         function test() {
             var a = "Hello";